 - Where Business Meets Law

 To earn an LLM in Business Law degree, you must complete 24 credits hours, including a thesis paper.
 Visit our Registrar for a complete list of degree requirements, academic calendars, and registration process.
+You may access full course descriptions through our student information system through guest access.

 To apply to the program, you must possess a bachelor's degree or its equivalent from an accredited college or university as well as a primary law degree.